-Sava Re Group companies follow the following guidelines in the designing of remuneration systems and schemes:
+Sava Insurance Group companies follow the following guidelines in the designing of remuneration systems and schemes:

-- designing of a balanced remuneration structure, - establishing a direct link between pay and performance, - adopting a multi-annual approach to performance evaluation and establishing a link between the variable part of remuneration and sustainable business performance, - ensuring that the incentive system remains compliant with its mechanisms, organisational processes and with the rewarded activities and behaviour.
+- designing of a balanced remuneration structure, - establishing a direct link between pay and performance, - · adopting a multi-annual approach to performance evaluation and establishing a link between the variable part of remuneration and sustainable business performance, - ensuring that the incentive system remains compliant with its mechanisms, organisational processes and with the rewarded activities and behaviour.

-It is recommended that Sava Re Group companies design a remuneration structure encompassing:
+It is recommended that Group companies design a remuneration structure encompassing:

 - a basic salary,

-- a variable part of the salary,
+- variable pay,

 - other benefits and incentives,

 - remuneration upon termination of the employment contract.

 The basic salary is laid down based on the employee's role and position, taking into account professional experience, responsibilities, complexity of the job and the situation on the local labour market.
-The range of the basic salaries for individual positions is laid down in the internal regulations of individual companies.
+The range of basic salaries for individual positions is laid down in the internal regulations of individual companies.

-The variable part of the salary depends on the company's business performance and the employee's individual performance or, in the case of managers, also the performance of the unit they head.
-The aim of this variable part of the salary is to motivate and reward the most successful employees who significantly contribute to the achievement of sustainable performance, meet or exceed the agreed objectives, strengthen long-term relationships with clients and generate income.
-The variable part of the salary relating to an employee's individual performance depends on the attainment of predefined individual goals and other tasks in a manner consistent with expected behaviours and competencies.
-The variable part of the salary relating to business performance depends on a performance indicator, or a combination of performance indicators of the company and/or the Group.
-The total variable part of the salary generally may range from 0% to 30% of the total annual remuneration.
+Variable pay depends on the company's business performance and the employee's individual performance or, in the case of managers, also the performance of the unit they head.
+Variable pay is intended to motivate and reward the most successful employees who significantly contribute to the achievement of sustainable performance, meet or exceed the agreed objectives, strengthen long-term relationships with clients and generate income.
+Individual performance-based pay depends on the attainment of predefined individual goals and other tasks in a manner consistent with expected behaviours and competencies.
+Business performance-based pay depends on a performance indicator or a combination of performance indicators of the company and/or the Group.
+Total variable pay generally ranges from 0% to 30% of the total annual remuneration.

-The system and scheme for the variable part of the remuneration for the management board is considered and approved by the supervisory board.
-Variable remuneration for the management board is based on the achievement of the goals and performance of the company as a whole or the group of which it is a part.
+The variable pay system and scheme for the management board is considered and approved by the supervisory board.
+Variable pay for the management board is based on the achievement of the goals and performance of the company as a whole or the Group of which it is a part.

-The composition and level of the variable part of salary for all position levels is laid down in each Group company's internal regulations.
+The composition and level of variable pay for all position levels is laid down in each Group company's internal regulations.